remonds/Uncertainty-on-UTL/README.md

 Provide functions for the frequentist analysis of `environmental variability (ev)` and `measurement uncertainty (mu)` in occupational data without and with non-detects, using a Monte Carlo Method (MCM)

+## 🧭 Versioning & Development Workflow

+We follow a branching model with three key branches:

+- `main` → Stable code in production (latest release version)
+- `dev` → Active development of the next version
+- `feature/*` → Branches for individual features or specific tasks

+### Release Process

+Each release is tagged using a semantic versioning style with descriptive labels:
+- `v1.0.0-additive-on-obs`
+- `v2.0.0-lognormal-on-true` *(planned)*

+🔖 The first release uses a simplified additive model around observed values and is preserved for comparison and didactic purposes.

+🛠 See our [Development Workflow](../../wiki/Development-Workflow) for more details.

 ## Attribution

 This project was created by Robert Emonds, Theo Scheffers, and Peter van Balen.
 If you use this code, please give credit by including a link to this repository and mentioning the authors.